gaboesquivel/gaboesquivel/content/projects/american-express.md

 images: []
 achievements:
-  - Enhanced user experience through AJAX-driven interactivity.
+  - Moved the frontend from Dojo to jQuery.
-  - Implemented A/B testing strategies to optimize user engagement.
+  - 'Built credit-card marketing screens: comparison sliders and landing pages.'
-  - Developed analytics integrations to track usage and improve performance.
+  - Wired responsive layouts, A/B testing, and analytics.
 story:
   - "At American Express I built cardmember and marketing web experiences: comparison sliders, landing pages, responsive layouts, A/B testing, and analytics."
   - I helped move a large frontend from Dojo to jQuery while keeping experimentation and measurement in place on live financial surfaces.